 If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.

-Program Activities: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.